rirurin/UnrealEssentials/UnrealEssentials.Interfaces/README.md

 You will want to put this underneath the `// TODO: Implement some mod logic` comment in the constructor in `Mod.cs` so it is run when your mod loads.

 ## Adding Files From Code
-The only thing the API currently can do is add files to be loaded by UnrealEssentials.
-To do so you use the `AddFromFolder` method of the `IUnrealEssentials` object you got using the above code.
+To add files to be loaded by UnrealEssentials, use the `AddFromFolder` method of the `IUnrealEssentials` object you got using the above code.

 For example, to add files from a folder called `TestFolder` in your mod the code would look like: